Digital-Shane/jellyfin-on-macos/README.md

 1. Install [go](https://go.dev/) via brew if not already installed `brew install go`.
    * Run `brew upgrade go` if your `go version` is under `1.23.6`.
+2. Install jelly-metrics with `go install github.com/Digital-Shane/jelly-metrics@latest`
-2. Open your Jellyfin UI, click the hamburger icon in the upper left corner, and open the Administration Dashboard.
+3. Open your Jellyfin UI, click the hamburger icon in the upper left corner, and open the Administration Dashboard.
-3. Scroll down on the left side menu, and select `API Keys`
+4. Scroll down on the left side menu, and select `API Keys`
-4. Click the `+` icon, enter `metrics` for the app name, and click `ok`.
+5. Click the `+` icon, enter `metrics` for the app name, and click `ok`.
-5. Update the launch agent to contain your api key by adding the `EnvironmentVariables` key and dict like below.
+6. Update the launch agent to contain your api key by adding the `EnvironmentVariables` key and dict like below.
 Make sure to replace the string `REPLACE-WITH-YOUR-JELLYFIN-API-KEY` with the API key you just generated.
 Keep your DNS API key!
    ```xml
    <?xml version="1.0" encoding="UTF-8"?>